ctera/ctera-python-sdk/docs/source/UserGuides/Edge/Quickstart.rst

     if __name__ == '__main__':
         main()

-.. note:: to ignore SSL errors, or log in using an IP address, use: ``cterasdk.settings.sessions.management.ssl = False``
+.. note:: To ignore SSL errors, or log in using an IP address, use: ``cterasdk.settings.sessions.management.ssl = False``

 Now we have an authenticated ``edge`` session.
 We can now proceed to access the Edge Filer API's.